TSNoble/aptly-s3-poc/README.md

 dpkg-deb -Zxz --build test_package-0.0.1_x86_64
 ```

-The `-Xzx` flags are required to ensure that `xz` compression is used, as Aptly does not support the default compression type.
+The `-Zxz` flags are required to ensure that `xz` compression is used, as Aptly does not support the default compression type.

 To test the validity of the package, you can try adding it to a local Aptly repository: